kimking86/k8s-enhancements/keps/sig-network/2104-reworking-kube-proxy-architecture/README.md

 We need to add *One* new networking rule: the fact that there is service B which can be loadbalanced to pod B2.
 Any other networking rules already exist and need not be processed (this is more true for some backends then others, i.e. for IPVS or the windows kernel, which don't require rewriting of all rules every time there's a change).

-KPNG provides a "DiffStore", which allows arbitrary, generic go objects to be diffed in memory by a backend.
+KPNG provides a "DiffStore" library, which allows arbitrary, generic go objects to be diffed in memory by a backend.
 This can be viewed at https://github.com/kubernetes-sigs/kpng/tree/master/client/diffstore.
 The overall usage of this store is relatively intuitive: Write to it continuously, and only register "differences" when looking at the Diffs.
 The "Reset()" function causes the second "wave" in a series of writes to take place, such that a subsequent call to see the diff at a later time will reveal differences between the first and second series of writes.
 Note that the `Get` call here will write a key if empty.

 ```
 func ExampleStore() {